taiwensaf/alisa-examples/README.md

 **Note**: Change for SimpleControlSystem.
 It now uses a separate project called CyberPhysical that contains definitions for physical concepts.
 See below.

+**Note**: We keep a version of the example models consistent with stable releases of OSATE (2.3.5, 2.3.6) in seprate branches.
+The master branch has the most recent updates, which may require the nightly build version of OSATE to accommodate new features and bug fixes.

 ## SituationalAwarenessSystem
 This is the public release version of a situational Awareness System in AADL.
 It consists of three projects.